DDMAL/UtilityClasses/README.md

 users should be advised that this software has not yet been fully tested on these platforms, so difficulties may be encountered.

-This software was developed with version 8 of the JDK (Java Development Kit) and because it uses features from Java 8, it is required that users have Java 8 or newer installed on their systems in order to run jSymbolic properly.
+The current version of UtilityClasses was developed and tested with version 16 of the JDK (Java Development Kit), and because it uses certain features not necessarily present in earlier versions of Java, it is suggested that users have Java 16 or later installed on their systems in order to run jSymbolic properly.

 ### INSTALLING THE JAVA RUNTIME ENVIRONMENT